MPOX STUDIES

 STUDY DESIGN

-The study has been designed as a randomized, placebo-controlled, double-blinded study to avoid subjective assessment and potential bias in the evaluation.
+The study has been designed as a phase 3, randomized, placebo-controlled, double-blinded study to avoid subjective assessment and potential bias in the evaluation.
 Besides, MOSA operates as a platform trial, enabling the continuous investigation of multiple target treatments within the same disease context.
 This unique approach allows therapies to enter or exit the platform based on a decision algorithm.
-The first candidate to be evaluated is tecovirimat SIGA.
+The first candidate to be evaluated is brincidofovir (Emergent BioSolutions).
+Patients enrolled in the study are followed for 28 days.

 CONSORTIUM PARTNERS INVOLVED IN THE STUDY